Update: Cura 4.5 has been released and I will install it as soon as it is available in the Arch Linux Repository.

 Download the Cura profile from the artillery website

 Update!
 The artillery website seems to be down which is not unusual considering what is happening with the Corona virus.
-If you can’t find one online, then go to the “Downloads” second (top menu), read the red text and follow the instructions.
-Click links to download.
+If you can’t find one online, then go to the “Downloads” section of my website, read the red text and click links to download.

 To do so, I pointed Firefox to this web address: http://www.artillery3d.com/